Conestoga Alumni Council

 CEO, ISARA Corporation

 After graduating from the Computer Programmer Analyst program in 1986, Scott joined the agricultural firm, Gencor as a computer programmer.
-In 2001, he moved to Blackberry as program manager for security and government where he worked on a project to deliver a high-security Blackberry to the U.S. National Security Agency and Department of Defence.
+In 2001, he moved to Blackberry as program manager for security and government where he worked on a project to deliver a high-security Blackberry to the U.S. National Security Agency and Department of Defense.
 Since 2010, Scott has been the senior vice-president of Blackberry security.